breezy-weather/breezy-weather/HELP.md

 ### “Source no longer available”

 This error may happen when a source is no longer provided by Breezy Weather.
 In that case, you will need to add a new location with another source, and delete this location.
+It can also happen when you switch from the standard or `gplay` flavor of Breezy Weather to `fdroid` one which has less sources supported.

 ## Sources